 Grant Evatt is a former British Army Commando.
-He has specialised in military claims for almost two decades and he is a renowned expert in this complex area.
+He has specialised in military claims for two decades and he is an authority in this complex area.

 “I can’t recommend Grant highly enough.
 His knowledge and experience of military claims and passion for his client’s cause is second to none”

 Military service is a rigorous occupation and training is designed to be tough enough to prepare our men and women to battle an enemy, but not to such a degree that they are exposed to perilous levels of danger.
 The MOD has a duty, like all conscientious employers, to provide a safe system of work, safe equipment, safe training and well-trained fellow soldiers, sailors, airmen and marines.
 Any military personnel; Navy, Army, RAF, Royal Marines and Reserve Forces, who have sustained injury during their service as a result of negligence can bring a personal injury claim for their injuries and financial losses.
 Even the most moderate of injuries can put your career and all that you have trained so hard for in jeopardy.